 When we buy our homes, we’re not buying them because we want to be rich.
 We’re buying them because we want to live in them: to sleep in them, eat in them, and raise our children in them.
 But while all of this is going on, your home will also be acting as an investment.
 It will fluctuate in value – hopefully increasing, but sometimes decreasing.
 And as you pay more and more into your mortgage and slowly secure outright ownership of your home, you’ll realize that your home is a huge part of your net worth – and that, therefore, your net worth relies in part on the real estate market.
-Kellie, the owner of T-Square Real Estate, a professional real estate and property management company, shared her insights on the real estate market and how it affects your home value.
+Kellie, the owner of T-Square Real Estate, a professional real estate and property management company, shared her insights houses for sale in Prince George VA and on the real estate market and how it affects your home value.

 Understanding the real estate market